Lennskie/bachelor-thesis-2023/README.md

 Try accessing the file as a different user, and then check the event log to see if the correct user name is logged.

 *Don't forget to force the policy after it has been changed with `gpupdate /force`*

-# TODO

-Add to the code:
-- Make the button actually remove the entry on the website and even in the JSON if possible.
-- Make the program fail if a param is missing
-- User chooses the sleep option
-- Use another API to check the user who last accessed a file since win32api can't do that.